Anyone can download and share the presentations to start the discussion about sexual harassment and assault in their school or community.

-For a school SASH Club, faculty advisors will likely be required.
-They will help get approval to conduct activities in the school.
+Faculty advisors will likely be required for a school SASH Club.
+They can help get approval to conduct activities in the school.

 All SASH Club adult and faculty advisors should be aware of their state laws defining mandated reporters, who are required by law to report suspected child abuse and possibly child-on-child sexual misconduct to state child protective services or to law enforcement.